Resident234/php.net/pages/www.php.net_function.image-type-to-mime-type.php.md

-If you are working with Images only and you need mime type (e.g. for headers), then this is a fast and reliable technique:
+If you are working with Images only and you need mime type (e.g. for headers), then this is a fast and reliable technique:<br> <br>

 ```
 <?php